mwouts/itables/docs/quick_start.md

 ```

 After this, any Pandas or Polars DataFrame, or Series,
-is displayed as an interactive [datatables.net](https://datatables.net/) table,
+is displayed as an interactive [DataTables](https://datatables.net/),
 which lets you explore, filter or sort your data.

 ```{code-cell}